nodebox/nodebox.github.io/documentation/tutorial/animation.md

 ![Basic Animation](/media/img/tutorial/basic-animation.png)

-The idea is to make a textpath, scale it on the vertical axis and copy it below each other.
+The idea is to make a text path, scale it on the vertical axis and copy it below each other.

 Create a [Textpath](../nodes/txtpath.html) node.